-The Flood Re PIM uses the Standard Formula correlation approach to aggregate the above risk modules within the PIM as detailed above.
+Flood Re uses the Standard Formula correlation approach to aggregate the different risk modules/areas together within the PIM.
 We consider this approach as appropriate to the nature and drivers of the individual risk elements.
-The table highlights that on average Flood Re gains a 6% inter-risk diversification benefit on a PIM basis, which is assessed as reasonable given the unique nature of Flood Re (single peril, single geography) and recognise that this is significantly lower than typically seen in the market.
+The table highlights that on average Flood Re gains around a 20% inter-risk diversification benefit on a PIM basis, which is assessed as reasonable given the unique nature of Flood Re (single peril, single geography) and recognise that this is significantly lower than typically seen in the market.